Shashwat-Gupta57/Jmap/README.md

 ## How to use the output with AI

-1. Run jmap on your project
+1. Run Jmap on your project
 2. Open `context.txt` from your project folder
 3. Copy its contents
 4. Paste into your AI chat before asking your question